About

 Working tirelessly on the AIDS crisis through the 1980s, Elizabeth Taylor established The Elizabeth Taylor AIDS Foundation (ETAF) in 1991 to reach her vision of an AIDS-free world.
 ETAF works to provide the direct care needed for people living with and affected by HIV and AIDS.
 Emphasizing Elizabeth’s commitment to marginalized communities, ETAF’s work ensures that HIV prevention education and access to treatment is available through domestic and international initiatives.
 HIV Decriminalization nationally, is ETAF’s primary advocacy initiative.
 We now have the necessary tools to stop the spread of HIV and end the AIDS crisis with sufficient resources.

-HIV Is Not A Crime Council of Justice Leaders
+HIV Is Not A Crime Surrogate Council

 Diana Feliz Oliva, MSW